 - Are Physicians’ Prescribing Decisions Sensitive to Drug Prices?
 Evidence from a Free-Antibiotics Program, Shanjun Li and Ramanan Laxminarayan, Health Economics, 24(2):158-174, 2015.

-- The Price Evolution in China’s Automobile Market, Shanjun Li, Junji Xiao and Yimin Liu, forthcoming at Journal of Economics and Management Strategy, 24(4), 2015.
+- The Price Evolution in China’s Automobile Market, Shanjun Li, Junji Xiao and Yimin Liu, Journal of Economics and Management Strategy, 24(4), 2015.

 - Public Bus Procurement: The Role of Regulation, Energy Prices and Federal Subsidies, Shanjun Li, Matthew E. Kahn and Jerry Nickelsburg, Journal of Urban Economics, 87: 57-71, 2015.